rerenoob/readings/README.md

-# readings
+# Lessons Learned
 My notes on things I've read.
+This includes books or blog posts.